 I had to go to Laos to obtain my visa and that was a fun one-day adventure.

-All of the foreign teachers had to do it since it was our first time teaching at Sine.
+All of the foreign teachers had to do it.

 We had to leave school early, go to Bangkok, and then take a bus from Bangkok to Mukdahan.
 Then from Mukdahan, to Savannakhet.
 It was a long and tiring process, but it was very much worth it.
 Even though I got kicked in the ribs.
 LOL.